khaledghobashy/uraeus_smbd/README.md

 #### Development Environment

 - Easy construction of new, user-defined joints and actuators.
-- A modular development environment that adopts the *"programming to an interface instead of an implementation"* concept, resulting in a flexible, loosely-coupled code structure, specially for the creation of other code-generators.
+- A modular development environment that adopts the *"programming to an interface instead of an implementation"* concept, resulting in a flexible, loosely-coupled code structure.

 ------